 There's no set "opening" or "closing" time for the individual sales along the 127 Yard Sale route.
 Each vendor chooses the time they want to "open for business".
 However, typically vendors are open by 8:00 a.m. and stay open late into the evening, often until dark.

 What payment methods do vendors accept?

 Like traditional yard sales you can expect a lot of cash sales, but more and more vendors are accepting credit cards.
 Still, it's important to come with plenty of cash in various denominations.
 It's easier to haggle when a vendor sees that you have only a certain amount of cash.

-What if I run out of room in my vehicle to store the items I've purchased?
+What if I run out of space in my vehicle to store the items I've purchased?